The Jack Reacher Industrial Complex

 Co-written with Karin Slaughter, featuring her Georgia Bureau of Investigation Special Agent Will Trent.

-For fans, these are enjoyable little forays, and I don’t think Reacher’s Creatures mind much about Child and Reacher’s occasional hook-up with another author.
+For fans, these are enjoyable little forays, and I don’t think Reacher’s Creatures mind much about Child and Reacher’s occasional hook-ups with other authors and their characters.

 • The Jim Grant Thrillers